Key Dates for Abstracts and Symposia

 Code of Conduct for Society Events and Activities

-Guided by its Ethical Principles, APS is committed to providing an atmosphere in its forums, outlets, activities, and meetings where personal respect and intellectual growth are valued and the free expression and exchange of ideas are protected and encouraged.
-Accordingly, APS strives to welcome and support people of all backgrounds and identities.
+Guided by its Ethical Principles, SBSM is committed to providing an atmosphere in its forums, outlets, activities, and meetings where personal respect and intellectual growth are valued and the free expression and exchange of ideas are protected and encouraged.
+Accordingly, SBSM strives to welcome and support people of all backgrounds and identities.
 This includes, but is not limited to, members of any race, ethnicity, culture, national origin, skin color, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.

-- Photography: By participating in APS activities (e.g., Annual Meeting), attendees consent to be photographed, with the understanding that those images may be used in APS documents, publications and/or on the website.
+- Photography: By participating in SBSM activities (e.g., Annual Meeting), attendees consent to be photographed, with the understanding that those images may be used in SBSM documents, publications and/or on the website.
 If you prefer to not have your image used by APS, please contact info@psychosomatic.org.
 We encourage you to ask permission before taking photographs or making any kind of recordings of individuals or small groups.
 Please don’t use photos or recordings for commercial purposes without express consent of conference planners.

 - Verbal or written comments and negative behavior, either in real or virtual space, including those which are related to or are based upon gender, age, sexual orientation, gender identity or expression, disability, physical appearance, body size, race, ethnicity, age, religion (or lack thereof), nationality or other group identity